Ruthhl3ss/Intune-Goodies/macOS/macOS Security Baselines/Level 1/Scripts/Security Auditing Retention/readme.md

-# CIS Benchmark - Custom Implementation

-**macOS - Hardening - Ensure Security Auditing Retention Is Enabled**

-This configuration ensures that security audit logs are retained for an extended period, supporting compliance and investigation needs.

-**Importance**
-Enabling security audit retention helps organizations track system activity, detect anomalies, and support forensic investigations.

-**Key Points**
-- Retains security audit logs for compliance and accountability.
-- Provides valuable insights for detecting and responding to incidents.
-- Aligns with CIS Level 1 benchmarks for macOS security.

-This configuration is critical for maintaining a comprehensive audit trail.

 # macOS Audit Retention Configuration Script

 This script configures and manages the audit retention settings in the macOS audit subsystem by modifying the audit_control file.
 It implements the CIS Benchmark recommendation 3.4 regarding Security Auditing Retention settings.